Steve McQueen unveils an anthology of racism and resistance

 “These are stories that have made my life possible as an artist, as a British Black man,” McQueen, who was born in West London to Grenadian parents, said in an interview from London.
 “You look back to look forward, and also to judge how far we’ve come.”

 The scope of McQueen’s achievement has been gradually coming into focus during the New York Film Festival.
-As of Friday, three of the films will have bowed (two had been set to premiere at the canceled Cannes Film Festival).
+By Saturday, three of the films will have bowed (two had been set to premiere at the canceled Cannes Film Festival).
 All will play on the BBC and Amazon in November.
 For the filmmaker of “Hunger,” “Shame” and “Widows,” “Small Axe” is a shattering masterwork — a compendium, both damning and celebratory, of Black resilience.

 The format — isolated films that are most powerful as a collective — is itself symbolic.
 The title comes from a West African proverb popularized by Bob Marley: “If you are a big tree, we are a small axe.”